Anonymous VPN Review: Quick Expert Summary

 Anonymous VPN offers customer support via email, frequently asked questions (FAQ), and support articles, but it doesn’t offer live chat.

-Anonymous VPN’s email support representatives are incredibly responsive and answered all of my questions.
-My support tickets were answered within 2-4 hours, and sometimes in less than an hour, which is very impressive (most VPNs respond within 6-8 hours).
-Still, I prefer 24/7 live chat over email — you get answers immediately to your questions.
-ExpressVPN and Private Internet Access have excellent 24/7 live chat support with friendly and knowledgeable representatives.
+Anonymous VPN’s email support team was responsive and provided helpful assistance, with support tickets being answered within an impressive time frame of 2–4 hours, and sometimes even less (many other VPNs take up to 8 hours).
+However, I personally prefer 24/7 live chat support for immediate answers to my questions.
+For example, ExpressVPN and Private Internet Access have excellent 24/7 live chat support with friendly and knowledgeable representatives.

 Overall, Anonymous VPN’s customer support is decent.
-Its email support is good, but the FAQs and support articles lack in-depth information, and there’s no live chat.
+Its email support is good, but the FAQ and support articles lack in-depth information, and there’s no live chat.

 Is Anonymous VPN Any Good?